 Like the Ultra AF Women's, the carbon fibre version gets women-specific contact points — saddle, stem and handlebar — on its Ultra Evo Dynamic frame.
-It's available in three sizes, XXS, XS and S, and the black edition here is a terrific deal at just £1,100.
+It's available in three sizes, XXS, XS and S.

 Buy if: You're a woman who wants a go-faster carbon fibre bargain

 For this women's carbon fibre endurance bike, Decathlon equips the EDR frame with a full Shimano 105 groupset including hydraulic disc brakes, and female-friendly contact points: a VanRysel Ergofit women's saddle and narrower bars and shorter stem than the equivalent-size men's bikes.

 Buy if: You're a woman looking to clock up some big miles

 Finally, here's a bike that sits outside the Van Rysel and Triban ranges, but definitely deserves a place in any overview of Decathlon's drop-handlebar offerings.
 The Riverside 920 is a gravel-inclined touring bike with masses of mounting points for luggage and racks of all kinds, and 1X gearing that's pitched low with a 32-tooth chainring driving an 11-42 cassette.

 Buy if: You want a thoroughly modern touring bike